tthsuan/ebird-phylotree/README.md

 ## Note

-All code and explanations in this repository were created with the help of ChatGPT.
+All code and explanations in this repository were created by ChatGPT.